 Without a doubt, truck accidents can cause catastrophic injuries.
-To put it bluntly, commercial trucks are much larger and heavier than passenger vehicles and when they collide with them, the results can be devastating.
+Commercial trucks are much larger and heavier than passenger vehicles, and when they collide with them, the results can be devastating.

 From traumatic brain injury to broken bones and everything in between, here is an overview of some of the most frequent severe injuries caused by Jacksonville, FL, truck crashes:

 - Traumatic Brain Injury: These types of head injuries can have lifelong effects on victims that range from mild concussions to permanent disabilities or worse.